conda-forge/conda-forge.github.io/newsfeed/demo/announcements.rst

     Despite our extensive testing, we do not expect this change to be completely smooth, so please bear with us.
-As always, if you have any questions, concerns, or trouble, you can find us on gitter or bump us directly on github!
+As always, if you have any questions, concerns, or trouble, you can find us on Element chatroom or bump us directly on github!

 :2020-03-24: ``vs2015`` to ``vs2017`` Transition